mikhailyumanov/compilers_course_4sem_2020/README.md

 See test 13 to know how irtree canonization visitors work.

-There are 4 log files of subsequent visitors using:
+There are 4 log files of sequential use of visitors:
 * ...irtree.txt

 initial irtree.